GU-CLASP/language-and-perception/masters-projects.md

 ## Suggestions

 Here are some ideas for projects related to what we have been working on or have planned.
-However, we are also very much interested in hearing your projects ideas which are related to these and togethwer we can formulate interesting research questions.
-For a more general descriptions of topics that we are interested in please see _Summary_ below.
+We are also very much interested in hearing your ideas.
+From these we can can formulate interesting research questions together.
+For a more general descriptions of topics see _Summary_ below.

   - [Summary](https://docs.google.com/presentation/d/11yz2oHr0RpWXRoksFgb5ianzAZ3wN3iL6k1EAnCMP7U/edit)
   - [Situated interactive agents](/masters-projects/situated-agents.md)